Netflix-Skunkworks/diffy/README.rst

     :alt: RTD

-Diffy is a digital forensics and incident response (DFIR) tool developed by Netflix's Security Intelligence and Response Team (SIRT).
+Diffy is a digital forensics and incident response (DFIR) tool that was developed by Netflix's Security Intelligence and Response Team (SIRT).

 Diffy allows a forensic investigator to quickly scope a compromise across cloud